psyirius/Rockite/apps/desktop/README.md

 # desktop

-A Desktop application for the Rockite
+A Desktop Client for Rockite

 ## Project Setup